 Yes.
 Citizens may walk-in and have their blood pressure checked by a firefighter Emergency Medical Technician (EMT) or firefighter paramedic on duty at any fire station.

-Reporting Fire Hydrant Problems?
+Fire Hydrant Questions?

-When you notice a problem with a fire hydrant such as leaking, damage, or you know it to be non-operational, please contact the Water Department (402-441-7571) with the address or cross streets (ie, 55th & Leighton) of the fire hydrant.
+When you notice a problem with a fire hydrant such as leaking, damage, needs paint, or you know it to be non-operational, please contact the Water Department (402-441-7571) with the address or cross streets (ie, 55th & Leighton) of the fire hydrant.

 Does the Lincoln Ambulance System make sense for Lincoln?